OrlinVasilev/neonephos_website/src/docs/blog/20260507_governing_board_workshop.md

 ### Introduce New NeoNephos Logomark

 NeoNephos lacks a clear logomark yet.
-Several designs are in the pipeline and we are confident to introduce one soon.
+Several designs are in the pipeline.
+The new logomark will be introduced in the coming weeks.

 ### Participate at KubeCon+CloudNativeCon India